KyTiXo/BSC-Node-Block-Monitor/README.md

 ### Run:
 - ```./watchBlocksLive```

 * If the node hasn't converted into a full node yet, it will monitor the log and Geth without clutter as shown below.
+If "NODE Local Block" shows 0 this means that you're still in syncing mode and havn't reached a full node yet.
 > ![2021-05-04_14-28-18](https://user-images.githubusercontent.com/28745523/117052143-5f392180-ace5-11eb-9fca-c411feffc51b.jpg)

 * You're in sync and ahead of the BSCScan.com - This is what you WANT to see.